Dagiopia/dlib-models/README.md

   This model is designed to work well with dlib's HOG face detector and the CNN face detector (the one in mmod_human_face_detector.dat).

-* shape_predictor_28_face_landmarks.dat.bz2
+* shape_predictor_26_face_landmarks.dat.bz2

   This is trained on http://cswww.essex.ac.uk/mv/allfaces/index.html and the LFW dataset.
+It has 26 parts shown on the image.
-It's suppose to be a free version of the following model.
+  It's suppose to be a free version of the following 68 parts model.
 This one can be used by anyone.
+  ![shape_predictor_26_face_landmarks][facial_landmarks_26markup.jpg]

 * shape_predictor_68_face_landmarks.dat.bz2